JachinShen/Apriltags-Position/README.md

 and the code has been released under the LGPL 2.1 license.

 ## Function:

-detect the apriltags on the ground to get camera's position (location and direction)
+Detect the apriltags on the ground to get camera's position (location and direction).

 ## Usage: